Deciding on a wood for a desk is often the hardest part of the project.

 Deciding On A Wood Desk Top Material

-If you are looking for the right desk top wood and aren’t building the top, skip ahead to the next section.
+If you are looking for suitable desktop wood and aren’t building the top, skip to the next section.

-But if you’re building a wooden desk top you’ll want to decide on three key decisions first:
+But if you’re building a wooden desktop, you’ll want to decide on three critical decisions first:

 - Your tool inventory